RHIT-CSSE/csse304/syllabus.md

 All academic dishonesty will also be reported to the dean of students through the normal Rose-Hulman process which may level further penalties.

+# Course Outcomes

+Course Outcomes

+1. Design, implement, debug and test complex programs in a functional programming language.
+2. Design, implement, debug and test a complex interpreter.
+3. Explain the process of interpreting a program, in part by drawing “environments and closures diagrams” that show what happens during their execution.
+4. Demonstrate (through implementation) an understanding of the relationship between syntax specification and the implementation of corresponding semantics.
+5. Explain (and in most cases use in code):
+   * First-class procedures
+   * BNF Syntax specification and related language properties
+   * The relationship between syntax and semantics
+   * The use of Environments and Closures
+   * Static vs. Dynamic typing and binding
+   * The differences between how macros and procedures work.
+   * Abstraction (data and procedural)
+   * Continuations as a basis for control flow